gw-engineering-glacier/glasswall-python-wrapper/README.md

 <details>
 <summary>Loading a Glasswall library</summary>

-Currently the following libraries are supported:
+Each library is a subclass of the `glasswall.libraries.library.Library` class and can be accessed from the top level of the `glasswall` module.
+The following subclasses are available:

 * ArchiveManager
 * Editor